dr-lastname/dr-lastname.github.io/index.md

   - Forensics: flow tools, IDS, and some exposure to SIEM.

 2. In the past, I've taught Networks, Distributed Systems, and Programming / Data Structures.
-(I can also teach Operating Systems, Algorithms, and Formal Languages, though only at the UG level.)
+  (I can also teach Operating Systems, Algorithms, and Formal Languages, at the UG level.)